georgia-koukoutou/programming-blog/README.md

 ## How the blog works

 To create posts you have to register as a user.
-During registration you need to enter these fields:
+During registration, you will need to enter these fields:

 - Username
 - Email